How much energy do you use to heat your home, and what’s the cost?

 2. Ground source heat pumps

-Ground source heat pumps, like their air source relatives, are an alternative to a traditional boiler, drawing heat from your home’s surrounding environment.
-And just like their relatives, they’re another brilliant way of generating renewable warmth for your home.
+Ground source heat pumps, like their air source relatives, are an alternative to a traditional boiler, drawing heat from the surrounding environment.
+And just like their relatives, they’re another brilliant way of generating renewable warmth for home.

 They work through a network of pipes buried underground, near the house, where a mixture of water and antifreeze is circulated around a loop of pipe.
 Heat from the ground is absorbed into the fluid, which is then passed into a heat exchanger in the pump.